germaniumhq/mopyx/README.md

 In order to optimize the number of UI updates, only the relevant `@render` functions will be called, not always the topmost one.

+You can also create properties on the model using the `@computed` decorator.
+This works similarly with a regular python `@property` but it will be invoked only when one of the other properties it depends on (including from other mopyx models) change.

 If there is a component that's too difficult to have its own `@render` for updates, you can also call the updates for that specific component using `render_call()` that will just wrap the given callable into a `@render`.
 For